top of page

 What does your self-talk sound like?
 Are you your own worst critic?

 Consider starting or maintaining a practice such as mindfulness that will help you foster your ability to consider thoughts without allowing them to consume you or derail your present moment.
 Calm.com offers their meditations free to K-12 educators!
-You can try the Daily Calm that’s just ten minutes out of your day!
-In our district we have a Mindful Moments group that meets monthly to practice and support each other.
+You can try the Daily Calm, which is just ten minutes out of your day!
+In our district, we have a Mindful Moments group that meets monthly to practice with and support each other.
 Rally your friends to join you.
-I’ll break a promise to myself long before I break one to a friend, so that accountability can really help!
+I’ll break a promise to myself long before I break one to a friend so that accountability can really help!

 Do you exercise?

 The benefits of exercise are unquestioned.
 Find a way to work in an activity that you can manage successfully.
 Again, have friends join you!
-Our district has Walkabout Wednesdays where we meet in the lobby and are paired up with a random other attendee to just walk and talk.
-We are moving and connecting-win!
-Some of the best ideas I’ve ever had have come from simply talking with a fellow educator in an informal way.
+Our district has Walkabout Wednesdays, where we meet in the lobby and are paired up with a random other attendee to walk and talk.
+We are moving and connecting!
+Some of the best ideas I’ve ever had have come from simply talking with a fellow educator informally.

 The world needs you!
 What are some ways you take care of yourself?